07 Apr 2018

 If a buttercream wedding cake is something that you’re considering here are some key facts you need to know.

+1. It may be stating the obvious, but in order to be called a buttercream, it must contain a proportion of butter.
+If it doesn’t contain butter, then it is actually frosting, which is typically made with a vegetable fat.
 2. There are many types of buttercream available; American, Italian meringue, Swiss meringue and French meringue.
 American buttercream is the most common, containing just butter, icing sugar and flavourings.
 Italian and Swiss meringue buttercream are very similar to each other.
 Both are made using a cooked egg white meringue that butter is then added to.
 It is the specific method for making this meringue which differentiates the two.
 French meringue buttercream is also a cooked meringue buttercream which uses egg yolks or whole eggs.
 Each buttercream has its own advantages and disadvantages.
+3. American buttercream is the most stable, followed by Italian, Swiss and French.
+4. The stability of buttercreams can be an issue in warmer temperatures as they are much softer than other coatings such as ganaches.
+A proportion of the butter in American buttercream is replaced with white shortening to increase the stability when needed.